Neck, Back, Head and Psychiatric Injuries

 Your low back or lumbar spine can easily be injured at work.
 These injuries generally occur from heavy lifting, slips and falls, twisting and other occupational hazards – but we have seen thousands of different fact patterns in back cases over our many years of practice.
 Just like the thoracic or cervical injury, the low back or lumbar injury is valued based on 400 weeks.
 We have also handled paralysis and death cases that have arisen out of serious back injuries.
 Any back injury or pain to your back while on the job needs to be treated seriously by your employer, medical provider and attorney.

 Mark Cantor and Gary Burger are experts at maximizing recovery for back injury claims.
-In Missouri your back injury is worth a percentage of 400 weeks of pay based on a workers’ compensation chart, or what we call the “meat chart”, where the legislature has divided up each body part into weeks of disability.
+In Missouri, your back injury is worth a percentage of 400 weeks of pay based on a workers’ compensation chart, or what we call the “meat chart”, where the legislature has divided up each body part into weeks of disability.
 Often, employer/insurers claim that your injury is arthritic or caused by degenerative change.
-Their experts’ physicians will rate you at a 0% disability and state that your back injuries were not caused by work.
-Cantor & Burger will fight to prove that your injury is not degenerative, but a result of a work injury.
+Their “expert” physicians will rate you at a 0% disability and state that your back injuries were not caused by work.
+The workers’ compensation lawyers at Cantor & Burger will fight to prove that your injury is not degenerative, but a result of a work injury.

-In order to win neck and back injury cases, you need an attorney who can try your case for you and has the experience and expertise to win.
-Your attorney should hire an expert for an independent medical evaluation, commonly referred to as a rating exam, and that physicians opinion will need to be secured both in the form of a written report and a deposition.
+In order to win neck and back injury cases, you need an attorney who can try your case for you and has the experience and expertise in Missouri workers’ compensation cases to win.
+Your attorney should hire an expert for an independent medical evaluation, commonly referred to as a rating exam, and that physician’s opinion will need to be secured both in the form of a written report and a deposition.
 A deposition is simply a sworn statement under oath and, to be admitted as evidence at trial, the opposition must have an opportunity to cross examine your expert’s opinion.
-At Cantor and Burger, we pay for all these expenses and per our agreement for representation; you do not owe us any money unless we win.
+At Cantor & Burger, we pay for all these expenses and per our agreement for representation, you do not owe us any money unless we win.

 Psychiatric injuries are difficult claims to make in Missouri workers’ compensation.
 However, Cantor & Burger routinely handles psychiatric claims as components of other very serious injuries such as back fusions, amputations, and injuries which can lead to depression in addition to the physical injury.